patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/units-and-symbols.md

 Computer storage and memory are typically measured in bytes.
 Bytes can be shown in **binary units** (gibibytes) or **decimal/metric units** (gigabytes).

-Use binary units to express amounts of digital information in alignment with most computing and open source software.
-This consistency eliminates confusion.
+To remain consistent and reduce confusion, use binary units to express amounts of digital information.
+This practice aligns with most computing and open source software.

 | **Binary unit** | **Symbol** | **Value**        |
 |-----------------|------------|------------------|